leamas/ddupdate/README.md

     INFO - Using ip address plugin: default-web-ip INFO - Using service plugin: dynu
     INFO - Plugin options:
-    INFO - Using ip address: 90.1.08.212
+    INFO - Using ip address: 90.2.18.212
     INFO - Update OK

-Again fine.
-Update *~/.config/ddupdate.conf* or */etc/ddupdate.conf* to something like::
+When all is fine, update *~/.config/ddupdate.conf* or */etc/ddupdate.conf* to something like::

     [update]